Cloud Orchestration FAQ

 - Chef Cookbooks and Berkshelf

-Can I access Cloud Orchestration API using a command-line client?
+Can I access the Cloud Orchestration API using a command-line client?

 Yes.
-Rackspace does not currently provide a Rackspace specific command-line client for Cloud Orchestration, however we recommend you use the open source Heat python client developed by the OpenStack community.
+While Rackspace does not currently provide a Rackspace-specific command-line client for Cloud Orchestration, we recommend that you use the open source Heat Python client developed by the OpenStack community.
 The Python Heat Client is compatible with Rackspace’s Cloud Orchestration Service.
-Instructions on obtaining and installing the command line client can be found in the Orchestration Getting Started Guide.
+You can find instructions for obtaining and installing the command-line client in the Cloud Orchestration Getting Started Guide.

-Can I access Cloud Orchestration through the Cloud Control Panel?
+Can I access the Cloud Orchestration service through the Cloud Control Panel?

 Yes.
-Log in to the Cloud Control Panel and click on the Orchestration tab.
+Log in to the Cloud Control Panel and click the Orchestration tab.

-Is Orchestration a Platform as a Service (PaaS)?
+Is Cloud Orchestration a Platform as a Service (PaaS)?

-No. Although Orchestration does contain much of the structure of a PaaS, it has additional transparency and control that a PaaS does not usually offer.
-Orchestration has capabilities similar to a PaaS, such as application launch on various platforms, but differs from a formal PaaS in that it deploys full instances of servers, load balancers, and databases.
-Orchestration gives you the additional control of knowing exactly what resources are used and what software is installed.
-Orchestration provides the convenience of automating the resource stack, and gives you full knowledge and additional control beyond what many PaaS solutions offer.
+No. Although Cloud Orchestration does contain much of the structure of a PaaS, it has additional transparency and control that a PaaS does not usually offer.
+Cloud Orchestration has capabilities similar to a PaaS, such as application launch on various platforms.
+However, it differs from a formal PaaS in that it deploys full instances of servers, load balancers, and databases.
+Cloud Orchestration gives you the additional control of knowing exactly what resources are used and what software is installed.
+Cloud Orchestration provides the convenience of automating the resource stack, and gives you full knowledge and additional control beyond what many PaaS solutions offer.

-Is there a cost associated with the Orchestration service?
+Is there a cost associated with the Cloud Orchestration service?

-There is no cost for using the Orchestration service, but any infrastructure components such as Cloud Servers, Cloud Databases, and Cloud Load Balancers used in a stack are billed at standard pricing.
+There is no cost for using the Cloud Orchestration service.
+However, infrastructure components such as cloud servers, cloud databases, and cloud load balancers that are used in a stack are billed at standard pricing.

 How do I recover application passwords?

 Recovering passwords for applications is different from recovering server passwords.
 Some passwords might be available in configuration files or in databases on your server.
 Other passwords might need to be reset using a series of steps defined by that application vendor.
 To find the specific steps for resetting application or user passwords, check the documentation and FAQ from the application vendor.
 Remember that you might also need to change configured passwords in client or other applications that use the credentials that you are resetting.

 How do I recover my server password?

 After your stack has completed, you are provided with private keys and passwords for your cloud resources.
 To reset your server passwords, see Change your server root/admin password from your account.

 How do I log in to my servers?

-After your stack has completed, you are provided with the credentials to your servers.
-If you are not sure how to log in with those credentials, see the /how-to/connect-to-a-cloud-server article.
+After your stack has completed, you are provided with the credentials for your servers.
+If you aren’t sure how to log in with those credentials, see Connect to a cloud server.